openflexo-team/openflexo-technology-adapters/src/site/HowToMakeATA.md

 properties and an executable behavior specifying how to manipulate its instances (`FlexoConceptInstance` in the code).
 The properties can link together instances.
 Intuitively, FML provides a class and object paradigm.
+FML also comes with a language to build expressions named *binding* computing values reusing data from all instances.
 The core of Openflexo is an FML interpretor.
 Tools build using Openflexo consists of FML models.

 Openflexo core is also built to link FML models to external source of data named *resources*.
 Such resources are accessed by the FML